TO LISTEN, CLICK PLAY

 If the problem is spread out throughout the house and is in multiple rooms, then that means the problem might be coming from many sources.
 So, what you need to do first is to check the shutoff valves on both sides of the water meter.
 If you find that any of them is turned on all the way, then that may be where your problem is.
 Turning on fully may fix the problem.

 Ask The Builder – a site run by Tim Carter who is an award-winning remodeler/builder – suggested that one should also check the shutoff valve inside your house to determine if it’s fully turned on.
-Now, after checking all the valves in your home and have confirmed they are all fully turned on, and you still experiencing low pressure, then maybe the problem is in the water piping taking water into your house.
+Now, after checking all the valves in your home and having confirmed they are all fully turned on, and you still experiencing low pressure, then maybe the problem is in the water piping taking water into your house.
 There may be a possibility that there is a blockage somewhere in the piping.
 You can try finding that blockage by yourself, or, as Ask The Builder suggests, you can call for help from a plumber.
 Due to the complexity of these tasks, it is highly recommended that you call for help.
 Let someone who understands what they are doing, take on that task.

-Moreover, just like The Chronicle suggests, there is yet another possibility that the low pressure in your home is as a result of a leaking pipe.
+Moreover, just like The Chronicle suggests, there is yet another possibility that the low pressure in your home is a result of a leaking pipe.
 Now, this kind of leak is somewhat easy to find as you are able to even see the evidence of water damage.

-If this the case, and you notice a pipe leak in your home, you need to turn the water off immediately to prevent further damage.
+If this is the case, and you notice a pipe leak in your home, you need to turn the water off immediately to prevent further damage.
 And if the leak is a bit hidden but visible, and you not looking to take on the task to expose it, you need to hire a leak detection service to do it for you.

 So, if there is a leak in your home, get in touch with Pool Leak Detection and we will send the best technicians to assess the problem.
 Call (805) 288-7004 to get help in your location.